British left: Left-wing electoral organisations active in Britain

-The largest political party associated with the British left is the centre-left Labour Party with 309,000 members as of February 2025.
-This is also the biggest political party in the UK by membership levels.
-Labour has 412 seats in the House of Commons.
-The current Leader of the Labour Party is Keir Starmer, who was elected as the party's leader on 4 April 2020.

-The second largest party on the British left is the left-wing Green Party of England and Wales, whose membership reached 65,000 in June 2025.
-Following the most recent general election the Greens have 4 MPs.
+The largest party on the British left is the left-wing Green Party of England and Wales.
+Following the most recent general election the Greens have 5 MPs.

-The third largest party on the British left, by membership, is the centre-left Scottish National Party (SNP), which had 58,940 members as of December 2024, despite only being active in Scotland.
-The SNP have 9 MPs.
+The second largest party on the British left, by membership, is the centre-left Scottish National Party (SNP), which has 56,000 members despite only being active in Scotland.
+The SNP has 9 MPs.

-The other three political parties on the left and with representation in parliament are the centre-left Social Democratic and Labour Party (SDLP) of Northern Ireland; the centre-left Plaid Cymru (who are only active in Wales) and Sinn Féin, also from Northern Ireland.
-Plaid has 4 MPs, the SDLP have 2 MPs, and Sinn Féin has 7 MPs, but the latter party does not sit in Westminster as it refuses to take the parliamentary Oath of Allegiance.
+The other four political parties on the left and with representation in the British parliament are the centre-left Social Democratic and Labour Party (SDLP) of Northern Ireland, the centre-left Plaid Cymru (only active in Wales), Sinn Féin (only active in Ireland), and Your Party.
+Plaid has 4 MPs, the SDLP has 2 MPs, Sinn Féin has 7 MPs (albeit it does not sit in Westminster as it refuses to take the parliamentary Oath of Allegiance), and Your Party has 1 MP.
+The Independent Alliance, with 5 MPs and formed following the 2024 general election, is a parliamentary grouping rather than a political party.